activePro/ideas/README.md

 # ideas
-thinking  all here to collide
+thinkings  all here to collide